Fractal-Tess/Svelte-Tauri/README.md

 </div>
 </div>

-#### A simple Svelte-Tauri starter with a few opinionated additions.
+#### A simple Svelte-Tauri starter with a few opinionated additions:

 - Typescript
 - UI: